gradlex-org/extra-java-module-info/README.md

 This task generates module info spec for the JARs that do not contain the proper `module-info.class` descriptors.

-NOTE: This functionality requires Gradle to be run with Java 11+ and failing on missing module information should be disabled via `failOnMissingModuleInfo.set(false)`.
+NOTE: This functionality requires Gradle to be run with Java 11+ and failing on missing module information should be disabled via `failOnMissingModuleInfo = false`.

 ## How can I ensure there are no automatic modules in my dependency graph?